-This deceptively large three-storey listed property is a fine example of Scottish Arts & Crafts architecture and sits in two acres of gardens with magnificent views over the Firth of Forth.
-Despite being just 12 miles from Edinburgh the setting is magnificently tranquil: the only sounds are birdsong, broken occasionally by the sounds of golfers playing the sixth hole at Longniddry Golf Course – two of the bedrooms overlook their 6th green.
+This deceptively large three-storey listed B&B is a fine example of Scottish Arts & Crafts architecture and sits in two acres of gardens with magnificent views over the Firth of Forth.
+Despite being just 12 miles from Edinburgh The Dean’s setting is magnificently tranquil: the only sounds are birdsong, broken occasionally by the sounds of golfers playing the sixth hole at Longniddry Golf Course – two of the bedrooms overlook their 6th green.
 It’s a five minute stroll into the village – and beyond that the coast – but if feels beautifully peaceful and remote.

 Downstairs there is a separate drawing room for guests and a large formal dining room that seats 16.
 Your hostess here is Cordon Bleu trained and can, with notice, provide evening meals.
 For accommodation there are two guest bedrooms on the first floor, both of which are en-suite.
 The top floor has two further bedrooms with a private bathroom: this is particularly useful for families.
 Each of the rooms is beautifully furnished with character and style, making a stay here more than just comfortable: it is something of an experience.